Actinium-project/ChainTools/docs/chainlistener.md

 * Topic name, a string
 * Payload, a hexadecimal value
-* Lenght indicator in little-endian format, a numeric value
+* Length indicator in little-endian format, a numeric value

 For the **first frame** we can use the *zmsg_popstr* function, this is the easy part.
 The **second frame** is a bit harder as is contains data of various length and quality.
 Therefore we first get it out of the multipart message as a *frame* via *zmsq_pop* function that returns an object of type *zframe_t*.
 This way we can later convert it into a human-readable format.
 Had we used *zmsg_popstr* we'd only see a part of the whole data structure.
 The **third frame** is a number that we convert into an *unsigned int* as we have no negative lengths in our case.